felipolis/SortingHat/README.md

 There are 3⋅1⋅3⋅3⋅4⋅5⋅6⋅3 = 9720 quiz combinations

+It's not a lottery!
+The algorithm will analyze your answers and define which house you fit into.

 So, the goal is very simple: answer the questionnaire and find out which Hogwarts house you fit into.

 ### What did I use?